What Is Air Layering?

 Advantages of Air Layering

-- The main advantage of air layering over other propagation methods (such as cutting, which will be discussed in another article) is that your new plant won't need to rely on its own resources until it sprouts roots.
+- The main advantage of air layering over other propagation methods (such as cutting) is that your new plant won't need to rely on its own resources until it sprouts roots.

 - Since this method allows it to remain attached to the "mother" plant during the root development, this greatly reduces the chance of your new plant dying through the process.